mboisson/magic_castle/docs/README.md

 For some cloud providers, it possible to define additional attributes.
 The following sections present the available attributes per provider.

-5. `hieradata`: Specific hieradata applied only to those instances.
-Refer to section [4.13 - Hieradata](#413-hieradata-optional) for additional information on hieradata usage and examples.

 ##### AWS

 For instances with the `spot` tags, these attributes can also be set: